Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Providing examples of what you want to know about operations will help the interviewer respond with more specific and illustrative examples.

-## How does your department communicate?
-Do you meet as a group, or communicate another way?
+## How Does Your Department Communicate?
+Do You Meet as a Group, or Communicate Another Way?

 ### Who to Ask:
 Direct Report